 Performance-based allocation of funds within the graduate school will include indicators measuring the success of gender balance efforts at the participating institutes

-Other activities
+Other Activities

 The annual meeting of the German Society for Computer Science (GI) took place on the Lübeck university campus in 2009.
 The meeting was organized in part by members of the graduate school.
-Students of the graduate school took part in the organization of the brain awareness week, which took place in Lübeck in 2011, as well as in the organization of the GS summer schools and autumn schools.
+Students of the graduate school took part in the organization of the Brain Awareness Week, which took place in Lübeck in 2011, as well as in the organization of the GS summer schools and autumn schools.
 Several activities have addressed the development of corporate identity since 2007.
-Amongst them are a new comprehensive web-site launched in 2010, a welcome package for new students, and a graduate school newsletter issued every semester.
+Amongst them are a new comprehensive web-site launched in 2010, a welcome package for new students and a graduate school newsletter issued every semester.

 To develop a doctoral culture, several regular events were set up, amongst them a doctoral seminar retreat held every semester, integration of the students into the university-wide sports programmes, and colloquia with international speakers organised upon suggestions from students.